COR1999/covid_case/readme.md

 ### Sign up
 * On this page the user can fill out the form to register an account with Covid-Case.
-* If they clicked the wrong page there is a link to log in on the sign up form.

 ### Login
 * The user can log into the account they have created.